 First up, however, is a big public thanks to my friend, John, who not only drove me to the race (and back home, a total of nearly 100 miles) but who stood around with me for an hour and a half before the race started; sat in his car reading for two hours before heading to the finish line; then met me at the finish with my bag containing comfy shoes and crisps.

 Now, on to the race.
 I am really pleased with my time and even more pleased that I ran the majority of it.
 Where I took a few longer walk breaks in Edinburgh, this race saw me running solid for the first eight or so miles then I just took 15-30 second walk breaks.
-I suppose that has something to do with getting a bit more training in, but I must confess that I’ve still not done enough training – especially when I know I have a marathon in four weeks’ time!
+I suppose that has something to do with getting a bit more training in, but I must confess that I’ve still not done enough training – especially when I know I have a marathon in four weeks.

 Of course, the best part about the race was seeing everyone cheering each other on.
 I know I’ve said it before, but I really do love the non-competitive nature of running.
 We’re all running for our own reasons; we’re all fighting our own demons.
 And, inevitably, everyone helps each other and offers words of encouragement to the people around them.

 Today, I witnessed two younger men slow down to help physically support a man in his 60s who was wavering around mile 11.
 Other runners around them shared their energy gels and water with him, and it sounded like the young men were planning to take a slower time in order to keep the older man going.
-(I hope they all managed to finish!)
+(I hope they all managed to finish.)

-For my own found inspiration, a woman caught up to me around mile 12 to say that she was using my pace (and bright shorts!) as her motivation and she helped me to pick up my pace for that last mile.
+For my own found inspiration, a woman caught up to me around mile 12 to say that she was using my pace (and bright shorts.) as her motivation and she helped me to pick up my pace for that last mile.
 And I’m thankful to her for it because it helped me shave a minute or two off my final time – which was already going to be less than my goal time of “under 2:30”.

 And with that, my official time: 2:16:57.
 Yeah, wow!
-I’m very pleased as this is my fastest ½ marathon time in about 20 years and was a full 17 minutes and 39 seconds faster than Edinburgh back in May.
+I’m very pleased as this is my fastest half marathon time in about 20 years and was a full 17 minutes and 39 seconds faster than Edinburgh back in May.

 I have two more races to get through for September: The Stirling 10K and the Loch Ness Marathon.
 And I think I have two races for October: The Great Edinburgh Run (10K) and the Beat Beethoven (5.5K in Stirling).
-Now I just need to sort my November and December races for the rest of my Race a Month goal!
+Now I just need to sort my November and December races for the rest of my Race a Month goal.

 Oh!
 And you can see more race photos at my Run, Frances, Run gallery, too.